Chime is a financial technology company, not a bank. Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.

 Your federal tax refund is important, and we want you to have it as fast as possible.
-That's why you can get your federal tax refund up to 5 days early1 when you direct deposit with Chime and file directly with the IRS.
+That's why you can get your federal tax refund up to 6 days early1 when you direct deposit with Chime.

-Direct deposit your federal tax refund with the IRS and get it up to 5 days early1 to your Chime account.
+Direct deposit your federal tax refund and get it up to 6 days early1 to your Chime account.

 We'll alert you as soon as your refund hits

-Set up direct deposit with your employer and get regular paychecks up to 2 days early1, too!
+Set up direct deposit with your employer and get regular paychecks up to 2 days early2, too!

 in tax refund payments have been processed by Chime to date

-The IRS started processing returns on January 23, 2023.
+The IRS will start processing returns on January 29, 2024.
 Here’s how to help your federal tax refund arrive as quickly as possible with direct deposit.

 Gather all the forms you need to file